Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Chiswick House and Gardens| ©jacquemart

-The prime plan on your trip to London during the autumn season, especially from late September to early November, is to stroll through one of the city's main parks or landscaped areas, and the options are numerous, as London has the same proportion of green space as urban space.
+London has the same proportion of green space as it does of urban space.
 In fact, it is said that if every one of the millions of Londoners living in the city wanted to hug a tree, there would be one for every one of them.
 Do you dare to look for your tree?
-So you do not have doubts about where to find it I indicate a number of proposals for your trip:
+Here are some suggestions for your trip:

-8. Visit Harry Potter Studios Park
+4. Visit the Harry Potter Studios

 Harry Potter Studios Park in London| ©Karen Roe